BlueBrain/Fivox/doc/userGuide/computeVSD.md

 * --sigma: Absorption + scattering coefficient (units per micrometer) in the Beer-Lambert law.
 It must be a positive value
+* --soma-pixels: Produce a text file with the GID, 3D position and corresponding pixel coordinates in the final 2D image for all the cells loaded

 ##### Common